BIGJRA/BIGJRA.github.io/rejuv.md

     side.
 Talk to the nurse and the cop.

 -   Head outside and talk to Ana in front of the HOH.
-Head south to enter the Pokémon hospital.
+Head south to enter the Pokemon hospital.
 Enter the first door.

 -   Return to the District of Hope when you can and cross the bridge to the south.
 Beat the grunts.